Piecewise M-Stationarity and Related Algorithms for Mathematical Programs with Complementarity Constraints: Abstract

 \section{Abstract}

 This study explores B-stationarity of mathematical programs with complementarity constraints (MPCCs) and convergence behavior of MPCC algorithms.
 Special attention is given to the cases with biactive complementarity constraints.
-First, we propose the concept of piecewise M-stationarity and prove its equivalence to B-stationarity under MPCC-ACQ.
-Then, we investigate convergence properties of the NCP-based bounding methods we proposed in \cite{bounding}, without requiring MPCC-LICQ; an interpretation of the algorithm's behavior together with the concept of piecewise M-stationarity leads to a cost reduction in B-stationarity verification.
+First, we propose the concept of piecewise M-stationarity and prove its equivalence to B-stationarity under MPCC-GCQ.
+Then, we investigate convergence properties of the NCP-based bounding methods we proposed in \cite{bounding}, but under the weaker MPCC-MFCQ.
+An interpretation of the algorithm's behavior together with the concept of piecewise M-stationarity leads to a cost reduction in B-stationarity verification.
 In addition, practical issues related to convergence to non-strongly stationary solutions are discussed, which shows that the NCP-based complementarity reformulations have an advantage in avoiding unbounded multipliers near these solutions.

 {\bf Keywords:} Complementarity constraints; MPCCs; B-stationarity; Stationarity conditions; Constraint qualifications; Smoothed NCP functions